Zero Period Tutorial:

 Homework is kept as a running list on the board for the entire week.
 It is then relocated to another board so a student can easily view the work given for the entire marking period.

-Homework must be handed in on the due date.
+Homework should be handed in on the due date.
 Late work will be accepted but will receive a reduction of ten points per day after the due date.
 Work that is not handed in will receive an automatic zero.
 It is better to hand in work late than not at all.

-Standardized Testing
+Standardized Testing:

-During junior, the state of New Jersey will be administering a science test including biology, chemistry, and physics.
+During junior year, the state of New Jersey will be administering a science test including biology, chemistry, and physics.
 The test is mandatory and will include all juniors.
 Please be aware that it is of the utmost importance that your student takes this class seriously and tries his/her best, as the test is cumulative of the entire course.

 Please review the student handbook with your student to become familiar with the school policies including class cutting, lateness, and uniform.

-We hope you have a very productive 2023-2024 school year.
+We hope you have a very productive 2024-2025 school year.

 Sincerely,